larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 ### Rank III

-#### Cat’s Eye Dice
+#### Cat's Eye Dice
    >These  polished gemstone dice are infused with the ability to harness the luck of Gambling to help an unlucky Gambler in their moment of need.
 Twice per day, when starting a round of Gambling, the user may invoke the power of these dice to bless the upcoming round.
 The person who wins the round of Gambling gains a single use of the Endurance skill.
 Should the user win the round, they gain a use of Endurance, and a use of Second Wind.
 These benefits last until used or a day passes.
 A single individual may not stack multiple instances of benefits from this item.
 The item cannot be used unless you possess ranks in Gambling.<br/>
    >10 Smithing Materials, 10 Rune Carving Materials, 10 Alchemy Materials, 3 Spirit Gems

 ### Rank IV

-#### Mama’s Cast Iron
+#### Mama's Cast Iron
-   >Seasoned properly and treated just right, this Cast Iron Skillet is the bane of any ne’er-do-well who thought to pull one over on Mama.
+   >Seasoned properly and treated just right, this Cast Iron Skillet is the bane of any ne'er-do-well who thought to pull one over on Mama.
 In the hands of a Cook, this allows the Cook to bring their Cooking Skills to bear when putting people down and out.
 While wielding, three times a day, the User may spend a rank of Cooking as if it was Waylay.
 They cannot spend ranks of Cooking that have already been used to prepare a Dish.
 The user does not regain the spent Cooking ranks until after they complete a Rest.<br/>
    >30 Smithing Materials, 20 Rune Carving Materials, 10 Tinkering Materials, 6 Spirit Gems, Chunk of Specially Seasoned Iron

 ### Rank V